Skip to main content

 Token lifecycle

-• There is no refresh token — request a new token when the current one expires
+• For static bearer-token configurations, request a new token when the current one expires